 Disorders of blood vessels.

-Immunocompromised patients like HIV patients, patients taking corticosteroids, organ transplanted patients, etc.
+Immunocompromised patients like HIV (human immunodeficiency virus) infected patients, patients taking corticosteroids, organ transplanted patients, etc.

 Damaged or scarred lung tissue (pulmonary fibrosis).